codingMustache/codingMustache/README.md

 ## Joke of the Day

-I had a pair of racing snails.
-I removed their shells to make them more aerodynamic, but they became sluggish.
+What kind of award did the dentist receive?
+A little plaque.

 ## Daily Trivia

-Which coding language was the #1 programming language in terms of usage on GitHub in 2015?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. JavaScript
+ 1. relative
- 2. Python
+ 2. static
- 3. C#
+ 3. absolute
- 4. PHP
+ 4. center

 <details>
   <summary>Answer</summary>
-  JavaScript
+  center
 </details>